scala/scala3/docs/docs/contributing/getting-started.md

 Requirements
 ------------
-Make sure that you are using Java 8 or later, the output of `java -version` should contain `1.8`.
+Make sure that you are using Java 8 or later.
+The output of `java -version` should contain `1.8`.

 Compiling and Running